If you are tired of trawling through job ads without much success, an egg-citing alternative to extra hours of work is sperm and egg donation.

 Your details will be held on a register maintained by the HFEA as a safeguard against inappropriate sexual relationships between children sharing the same (genetic) father.

-The egg donor must be between the ages of 18 and 36 and before the donation takes place a donor will have to undergo screening to limit the chance of genetic abnormalities and sexually-transmitted diseases.
+The egg donor must be between the ages of 18 and 36 and before the donation takes place, a donor must undergo a screening to limit the chance of genetic abnormalities and sexually-transmitted diseases.

 If you’re found to be suitable to donate, you’ll be matched with a couple who have infertility issues.
 The donor is then given fertility drugs to administer at home; these stimulate the ovaries into producing a number of eggs.

 It’s important that the clinic monitors the donor closely during this time, as there can be side effects from the drugs.
 When ready, the eggs will be harvested either when the donor is sedated or under general anaesthetic.
 Once this process is completed successfully, the donor will receive their compensation payment.

 Some clinics offer women the chance to share their eggs.
 This means that a woman who is able to can donate her eggs to an infertile couple in return for IVF treatment.
 As IVF treatment can cost £5,000 to £10,000 per cycle, this can be an attractive prospect for women who do not have problems with their own egg production, but who require IVF treatment to get pregnant.

 Technically, according to the HFEA, you’re not allowed to be paid for donating sperm.
 Instead sperm donors are entitled to £35 per donation, to cover reasonable expenses such as travel.